01m1/Ant-Colony-Simulator-With-Python/README.md

 Python can be installed from the official python website.

-You can clone the repository and setup a virtual environment and install all the necessary libraries automatically by running `install.sh` (for Linux)
+You can clone the repository and setup a virtual environment and install all the necessary libraries automatically by running `install.sh` (for Linux).

 OR